Close Menu

 Your monthly benefit amount does not change when it converts into Social Security retirement benefits.
 The only thing that will change your monthly retirement amount will be cost of living adjustments.
 Your monthly SSDI benefit amount is the same amount of money you would receive at your full retirement age, no matter how old you are when you became disabled.

 The SSA also lets you get Medicare benefits early if you receive SSDI benefits.
 You can get Medicare benefits after a 29 month waiting period from your onset date of disability, even if you are not yet 65 years old.
-You can learn more information about Medicare benefits here.
+You can learn information about Medicare benefits.

-One thing to be aware of is this: your retirement benefits do not go up if your health gets worse.
+One thing to be aware of is this: your retirement benefits do not increase if your health gets worse.
 Your retirement, just like SSDI benefits, is based on your own personal earnings record.
 Therefore, except for federal cost of living increases (which are small), your benefit doesn’t increase with age or illness.
-Learn more about whether your Social Security benefits can increase here.
+It can only increase if you earn more money.
+Learn about whether your Social Security benefits can increase.

 YOUR SSDI BENEFITS WILL CONVERT TO RETIREMENT BENEFITS